 The School of Arts and Sciences offers a liberal arts education of the highest quality to a student body that uniquely combines academic excellence and social, economic, and cultural diversity.
 Our students will achieve:

-- Core Curriculum learning goals in 21st century challenges, areas of inquiry, and cognitive skills and processes;
+- Core Curriculum learning goals in contemporary challenges, areas of inquiry, and cognitive skills and processes;

 - an advanced level of achievement on those Core Curriculum learning goals of particular relevance to the individual student’s major, minor, and areas of elective interest.